Amagash/there_is_no_spoon/README.md

 This sets your file input path.
 By default it's the current directory.

 `--output=OUTPUT_PATH`\
 This sets your file destination output.
-By default it is the current directory.
+By default it is the current directory with docker.
+If you use pip, you need to specify it.

 `--mode=MODE`\
 You can run the code in 2 modes: "predict" or "generate".